Appearance

 Locations

 Locations are subdivisions within a site — floors, zones, rooms, or areas.
 They help you organise where assets are physically located.
 Each location belongs to one site.
+Locations can be nested — for example, "Main Office" can have sub-locations like "By Exit Door" or "Reception".

 Assets